chrisseaton/chrisseaton.github.io/truffleruby/stamping-out-overflow-checks/index.md

 Didn't we say that `jo` didn't add much of an impact?
 Well that's what I was always taught - maybe I should reconsider that and measure it a bit more.
 Also, removing the linear overflow checks generally relaxes the entire graph, allowing perhaps a better scheduling.
 I could measure that as well.

-And just for fun, let's compare TruffleRuby, with it's sophisticated stamp system, to YARV, some other optimising Ruby implementations.
+And just for fun, let's compare TruffleRuby, with its sophisticated stamp system, to MRI and some optimising Ruby implementations.

 <figure>
 <a href="impls.svg"><img src="impls.svg"></a>